 He emphasized the papal role as absolute ruler of the Church and he established that Jubilee years should be called every 25 years.

 Pope Paul II did not live in the papal palaces in the Vatican or in the Lateran, but remained

-in the large palace he started to build in 1455 next to Basilica di S. Marco, the church of the Venetian community in Rome, which he entirely renovated.
+in the large palace he started to build next to Basilica di S. Marco, the church of the Venetian community in Rome, which he entirely renovated.

 The conclave which was held in August 1471 after the death of Pope Paul II elected a